-8 Expensive Hair Tools To Shop During Black Friday Sales
+Save Big On Hair Tools This Cyber Monday With These 13 Deals

 Black Friday shopping feels a lot like football.
-People line up in the cold, set up plays on how to get to the latest iPhones first, and tackle each other for the cheapest TVs.
-But while everyone's running around the tech aisle, you can find us on the sidelines in the beauty department because the office isn't the only place getting stocked with great gadgets come Black Friday.
+People line up in the cold, run plays on how to get to the latest iPhones first, and tackle each other for the cheapest TVs.
+But while everyone's running around the tech aisle, you can find us on the sidelines in the beauty section because the home office isn't the only place getting stocked with great gadgets starting today.

-This year so many smart (and effective) hot tools arrived on shelves, and over the holidays they are all on sale.
-Curling irons, blowdryers, and flat irons aren't necessarily the cheapest beauty tools in the bunch, so holiday discounts completely justify splurging on that new dryer you've been eyeing.
-After all, shopping sales is the responsible thing to do since your New Year's resolution is to save money, right?
+Every year, styling tools seem to get better and better (and prettier?!) — and best yet, the holidays are when you can snag them on the cheap.
+Curling irons, blowdryers, and flat irons aren't necessarily the most affordable beauty tools in the bunch, so holiday discounts completely justify splurging on that Harry Josh blowdryer you've been eyeing for some time.

-If you're already mapping out your Black Friday/Cyber Monday plan, check out the deals ahead and add 'em to your shopping list ASAP.
+If you haven't already started your Black Friday/Cyber Monday shopping, check out the 11 hair tool deals ahead and be prepared to add 'em to your cart today and through the weekend.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.